 Choosing the right service provider for your commercial blasting requirement is absolutely critical.

-At Wicked Coatings in Poole, Dorset, we pride ourselves on the quality of our facilities, the expertise of our team and most importantly, our extensive blasting experience within the following industries:
+At Wicked Coatings in Poole, Dorset, we pride ourselves on the quality of our facilities, the expertise of our team and most importantly, our extensive grit, bead and shot blasting experience within the following industries: